AdamMagoon/full-meta-jacket/README.md

 # full-meta-jacket
 This program accepts one argument, a URL.
-It returns a structured list of that page's meta data.
+It prints to console a structured list of that page's meta data.
 Will not containe duplicates.

 Future Features:
 - Upon completion, create an .html file that will be used to display the images along side their 'alt' text.